-Beyond producing original research, the Prison Policy Initiative seeks to empower activists, journalists and policy makers to make effective criminal justice policy.
-This page seeks to fill the gap between the information that exists and the people who want to make informed decisions.
+Beyond producing original research, the Prison Policy Initiative edits several databases to empower activists, journalists and policy makers to make effective criminal justice policy.

 Written research & reports

-- Research Clearinghouse: We catalog all of the empirical criminal justice research available on the internet for you right here.
-We also have an email newsletter for new clearinghouse updates.
+- Research Clearinghouse: virtually all of the empirical criminal justice research available on the internet catalogued right here.
+(We also offer an email newsletter (at right) for the Research Clearinghouse updates.)

 We don't provide legal assistance to incarcerated people, but we have produced the only up-to-date list of the organizations that do: